 Starting chicks in the fall also has benefits for those in southern states.
 “Once spring chicks are of laying age, it gets too hot, so they lay fewer eggs and take a summer break,” says D’Lorin Nail, of Canton, Texas.
 “Then it gets cooler, and the days get shorter, so they take a winter break.”

 Here are five chicken breeds we recommend for purchasing in the fall:

-- Rhode Island Reds (pictured above) produce more eggs than any other dual-purpose (meat-and-egg) bird, laying an average of more than 200 large, brown eggs annually.
+Rhode Island Reds produce more eggs than any other dual-purpose (meat-and-egg) bird, laying an average of more than 200 large, brown eggs annually.

-- Australorps, Australia’s national breed, are master layers of more than 250-plus large brown eggs annually, laying well into winter.
+This is Australia’s national breed.
+Australorps are master layers of more than 250-plus large brown eggs annually, laying well into winter.

 Plymouth Rocks are hardy, dual-purpose, all-American birds that are friendly, quiet and able to adapt to many different climates and living situations.

 Cornish Cross Broilers can still be ordered, raised and harvested before the first snowfall, depending on where you live.
 These immense, meaty birds can be ready for harvest at just 6 weeks of age.